Matching seismic masses for RR Lyrae-type and oscillating red horizontal-branch stars in M4: New and revised physical parameters

 \subsection{RR Lyrae masses and other physical parameters}

-As listed in Table~\ref{tab:output_values}, the masses of four out of the five RRc stars are within 0.06~$M_\odot$, between 0.631 and 0.683~$M_\odot$ with an average uncertainty of $\pm 0.022~M_\odot$.
-The only outlier is the modulated star, V61, at 0.751~$M_\odot$, but for that star our mode identification was more uncertain.
-However, mass outliers exist among the other evolutionary stages, such as among the rHB stars in the cluster as well.
+As listed in Table~\ref{tab:output_values}, the masses of four out of the five RRc stars are within 0.03~$M_\odot$, between 0.636 and 0.667~$M_\odot$ with an average uncertainty of $\pm 0.031~M_\odot$.
 These masses align well with the mass-period distribution of RRc stars published by \citet{Netzel-2023}.

+The only outlier is the modulated star, V61, for which we found no solutions with unstable non-radial modes.
+This is caused by the higher \teff{} value of the star which puts it near the blue edge of the RR~Lyrae instability strip, an outside of the instability region of the 0.61 modes \citep{netzel2022}.
+This suggests that the frequency component we detected and identified tentatively as $f_{63}/2$ might have a different origin.
+If we allow for solutions with stable modes at the detected mode frequency, we find a mass of $0.71\pm 0.05\, {\rm M}_\odot$ which is significantly higher than the rest.
+We include this value for the sake of completeness, but consider it as a marginal detection and do not include it in our statistics.

 We compared the calculated $T_{\rm eff}$ and $\log\,g$ values to the distribution of RR Lyrae stars presented by \citet{Molnar-2023}.
-As Fig.~\ref{fig:logg} shows, the stars belong to the cooler RRc stars, lying between 6500--7000~K, with $\log\,g$ values being very close to 3.0 for all five stars.
-For chemical composition, we find average bulk abundances of $X = 0.734 \pm 0.0075$ and $Z = 0.0019 \pm 0.0002$.
-These values indicate a He abundance of $Y = 0.266 \pm 0.008$ for M4.
+As Fig.~\ref{fig:logg} shows, the stars belong to the cooler RRc stars, lying between 6600--7200~K, with $\log\,g$ values being very close to 3.0 for all five stars.
+For chemical composition, we find average bulk abundances of $X = 0.734 \pm 0.014$ and $Z = 0.0016 \pm 0.0005$.
+These values indicate a He abundance of $Y = 0.264 \pm 0.014$ for M4, pointing towards low He enrichment ($\Delta Y<0.02$) relative to the primordial He abundance, which is in tension with the Y values inferred by \citet{Valcarce-2014} spectroscopically.
+On the other hand, our result is in agreement with the model-based inferences of \citet{Villanova-2012}, supporting their conclusion that the spectroscopic data should be reevaluated, and followed upon by further observations.
+We note, however, that the distribution of X values among the individual model runs are skewed towards higher values for two stars (V42, V76), but are bimodal for the other two (V06 and V43) as shown in Appendix~\ref{sect:corner}.
+For V61 the fits skew towards lower values but since it is a marginal detection we do not consider it in the averages.

 The comparison of the mass ratio of heavy elements, \textit{Z}, to the observed [Fe/H] index is not straightforward, as it is influenced by the abundance differences of individual elements \citep[see, e.g.,][]{Hinkel-2022}.
 Nevertheless, we can give an estimate for the correctness of our seismic \textit{Z} values.
 Following the relations described in Section~\ref{sect:obs}, in reverse order, and using an $\alpha$-enhancement of [$\alpha$/Fe] = $0.39 \pm 0.05$ \citep{Marino-2008}, we get an average seismic [Fe/H] of $-1.13\pm 0.05$ for the five RRc stars, which agrees with the spectroscopic [Fe/H] value of the cluster.